XPRNetwork/grant-framework/applications/fishtank.md

 We have currently made very good progress with the designs and are now in a position where we're looking to onboard a full-time developer initially to start building, before adding another developer later to support them.

-In addition, the new fishtank.ai website is due to go live end of April 2023 with a focus on content and community to support adoption of Fishtank and the entire ecosystem - this will help drive awareness of what we're looking to achieve.
+Our new fishtank.ai website is already live and promoting the Proton ecosystem.

 User --> website (fishtank.ai) --> DApp (app.fishtank.ai)